 I was in the right place at the right time as I was working at Herts & Essex Fertility Centre at the time.
-I was able to access information quickly as to what would be the next appropriate steps to take.
-I was to begin my Egg Freezing journey a couple of months.
-I would soon start to preserve my fertility that may not be there in years to come.
+I was able to access information quickly as to what would be the next appropriate steps to take and I was going to begin my Egg Freezing journey in a couple of months.
+I would soon start to preserve my fertility which may not be there in years to come.

 This sense of control and ability to make that decision helped me to understand what I was going through.
 My friends came to understand, as did I, that this was not my fault.
 I hadn’t done anything wrong to cause this and that actually many women go through fertility issues.
 The difference is some aren’t fortunate enough to know this in advance.